 Open Data Portal – DATA.GOV.SA

 The Kingdom of Saudi Arabia provides an integrative database of open government data to achieve transparency, encourage electronic participation and stimulate creativity.
 By distributing data across ministries and government agencies, openly, on an Open Data Portal for Government Agencies, you are able to view, use, and benefit from the provided data.
 The platform enables you to have a central point of access to find, download and use datasets generated by the ministries and governmental entities in the country.

 - Social Protection

-You can also benefit from the GIS (Geographic Information Systems) data listed on the Open Data Portal or the National Portal and are encouraged to use the dataset request function to request government agencies to publish new datasets.
+You can also benefit from the Geographic Information Systems (GIS) data listed on the Open Data Portal or the National Portal and are encouraged to use the dataset request function to request government agencies to publish new datasets.

 Open Data Repository and Metadata Standards